Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 Open appshell.xcodeproj in XCode and build the "Brackets" target.

 ####Building from the command line
-Open a Terminal window at the `brackets-shell` directory.
+Open a Terminal window at the `brackets-shell` directory and run `scripts/build.sh`.
-Set the `BRACKETS_SRC` environment variable to point to the location of the brackets repo.
-Run `scripts/build.sh`.
-If you don't have DropDMG installed you will get an error when trying to build the installer.
-This is okay.
-You can still run the build at `xcodebuild/Release/Brackets.app`.

 ####Running
+The build output is located at `xcodebuild/Release/Brackets.app`.

-When you launch Brackets, you will be prompted to select an `index.html` file.
+When you launch this app, you will be prompted to select an `index.html` file.
 Navigate to your local copy of the brackets repo and select `src/index.html`.
 You will be prompted to select the `index.html` file every time you launch.

-You can also run the `tools/setup_for_hacking` script in the brackets repo to create a symlink in your Brackets.app.
+You can also run the `tools/setup_for_hacking` script in the brackets repo to create a symlink in your compiled Brackets.app.
 Pass the full path to the app you are building.
 Debug builds are in the `xcodebuild/Debug` directory, and Release builds are in the `xcodebuild/Release` directory.

 ## Windows